 There is also the community center vs the society club.
 People gather at both, but the membership, the functions, and the goals of each are quite different.
 The community center is typically funded by the whole community, and everyone is welcome.
 Most of us, on the other hand, couldn’t afford the society club, even if for some reason we were invited.

-Consider that in a society there are ‘important’ people – strongly implying that everyone else is unimportant.
-In the community, everyone is important, at least everyone who shares the goals of the group.
-I think of Otis Campbell, the town drunk in Andy Griffith’s fictional town of Mayberry.
+As an example, I think of Otis Campbell, the town drunk in Andy Griffith’s fictional town of Mayberry.
 Otis holds down a job, he is kind and considerate of others, and he is honest – so honest that when he is drunk, he locks himself in the jail, and Andy keeps the keys within easy reach for him to come and go.
 In a community, people are measured for the content of their character, despite any human flaws or lack of social graces.

 From those two simple distinctions, widely divergent world views emerge.
 Horizontal communities tend to be inclusive, vertical societies exclusive.
 Community inclusiveness creates tolerance, while the exclusiveness of society mandates intolerance.
 Tolerance creates systems that are open: open to different people, open to different ideas, and therefore open to new possibilities – in essence, open-minded.
 Society requires a system that is closed: closed to those who are different, closed to new approaches (other than fashion), and ultimately, close-minded.

-So communities are egalitarian and democratic, societies elitist and authoritarian.
+So communities are egalitarian and democratic, societies are elitist and authoritarian.
 And vice versa: democracies encourage community, and authoritarians create societies.

 These differences are important for understanding modern problems, as the world transitions from a situation of intellectual and social constancy, to rapid progress and change.

-Tomorrow: Society vs Humanity.
+Next: Society vs Humanity.

-Image courtesy of CityOfEvanston.org.
+Image courtesy of Pexels.

 Footnotes

-1. | ↑ | I should note that Community and Society is the name of an influential book by German sociologist Ferdinand Tönnies.
+↑1 | I should note that Community and Society is the name of an influential book by German sociologist Ferdinand Tönnies.
 The original title of his work, however, was Gemeinschaft und Gesellschaft, which I personally think would be better translated as Fellowship and Partnership.
 The traditional translation of the title has unfortunately shifted the meaning of these terms in the behavioral sciences, and here I prefer to apply the more common usage of the words. |